sujaykumaran-ps/ColaCo-Vending-Machine/README.md

 ### Load Data into DB

-To load soda details into the Database, Open Postman App and create a POST request to 'http://localhost:3001/sodas' API, using the below request body JSON,
+To load soda details into the Database, Open Postman App and create a POST request to 'http://localhost:3001/sodas' API, using the below request body JSONs

 #### FIZZ